DomiStyle/docker-eldewrito/README.md

 * The announce port(s) and listening port(s) can't be configured separately
   * This means you can't take advantage of container/host ports in Docker yet
   * Only 1:1 binding like 11774:11774 is possible for now
+* The server is running as root
+  * Not a security issue by itself, just bad practice and laziness
 * The dewrito_prefs.cfg can't be placed outside of the game directory
 * The banlist.txt can't be placed outside of the game directory
 * The server.json can't be placed outside of the game directory